 4. Minimise your KiwiSaver account fees

 Every dollar counts when it comes to KiwiSaver.
 So, minimising fees is important to help you get the best KiwiSaver returns possible.
 Look for fee waivers.
-A fund that waives KiwiSaver fees for children under the age of 18, if an annual deposit is made into their KiwiSaver account, could lead to savings each year.
+A fund that waives KiwiSaver fees for children under the age of 18, if an annual deposit is made, could lead to savings.